New bijective proofs pertaining to alternating sign matrices: About Gelfand-Tsetlin patterns

-\end{corollary} This corollary states only the existence of such sijections.
+which is compatible with $\eta_\text{row}$. \end{corollary} This corollary states only the existence of such sijections.
 It should be possible to construct them explicitly by generalizing the constructions in this section with the combinatorial operations illustrated in \cite{Fis}.